Geoffrey Garrett, Dean and Reliance Professor of Management and Private Enterprise, The Wharton School

 Undergraduate research gives students the opportunity to learn about something that interests them most and take ownership of the thought, discovery, and delivery of new ideas to their field of study.
 In my case, research via the Social Impact Research Experience (SIRE) enabled me to explore the real-world implications of development economics policies and interventions in Lagos, Nigeria.
 Read more

-Paul Karner, C’03, W’03, Associate, Analysis Group
+Paul Karner, C’03, W’03

 Research experience is perhaps the single most important qualification we look for in the analysts we hire.
 This experience can take many forms, but consistently involves exposure to the scientific method, iteration between methods and results, experience working both independently and collaboratively, and writing.
 These activities build in-depth knowledge and logical reasoning skills.
 Read more

+My undergrad experience prepared me for success in a crisis that few expected and fewer were prepared for.
 When at Wharton, I was fortunate enough to conduct research in two completely different areas of finance.
 Read more

-Kate Lakin, Assistant Director of Global Equity Research, Putnam Investments
+Kate Lakin, Putnam Investments

 Successful investments are driven entirely by sound, thorough, and differentiated research processes.
 Here at Putnam Investments, research is the cornerstone of our work.
 Whether it is analyzing and quantifying the impact of launching a differentiated product into a new market or thinking through various valuation methodologies based on history and past cycles, research is critical.
 Read more

-Julio Reynaga, C’13, W’13, J.P.
-Morgan
+Julio Reynaga, C’13, W’13

 Conducting research either by helping faculty as a research assistant or working on your own project will teach you a valuable skill set that you will use throughout your career.
 In fact, it will help you get the job in the first place.
 Read more